TrendsAI-bit/Solanatokensincinerator/support/troubleshooting.md

 # 🐛 Troubleshooting

-Common issues and their solutions when using Stellar Incinerator.
+Common issues and their solutions when using Bonkseus Incinerator.

 ## 🔗 Wallet Connection Issues